Eligibility Requirements

 Marriage and Divorce

-An individual may request that the court change their surname during or after divorce proceedings.[3]
+An individual may request that the court restore their surname by filing a motion during or following the divorce proceedings.[2]